 - 1. Review each day's lecture notes later that same day to aid retention. - 2.
 Review a lot!
-Research with adult learners shows that in order to truly master information, you have to hear it at least 4 times and practice it 6-8 times.

-- 3. It is very helpful to study with other people.
+Research with adult learners shows that in order to truly master information, you have to hear it at least times and practice it 6-8 times. - 3.
+It is very helpful to study with other people.
 Being part of a study group is one of the biggest positive predictors of success. - 4.
 Recite and write!
 Recite or repeat material out loud.
 Write it out (in longhand, not on the computer).
 Reciting and writing solidify information in your memory. - 5.
 Study a little every day rather than cramming once or twice.
-For example, it is better to study 20-30 minutes a day than to study 6 hours the night before an exam. - 6.
+For example, it is better to study 20-30 minutes a day tha to study 6 hours the night before an exam. - 6.
 Remember every course unit = 3 hours of studying outside of class.
 Thus, for a 3-unit class, you would study/do homework 9 hours a week. - 7.
 Make flashcards-3 x 5 cards are good.
 Carry them with you everywhere and review whenever possible-even 2-3 minutes in the 10 or less items line at Safeway helps!
-Put the term/definition on one side and the exact definition from the book on the other side.
+Put the term/definition on one side and the exact definition fro the book on the other side. - 8.
+Write your own test questions in the instructor's style.